 Stage IV: Any of the following:

-Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
-The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net.
+Used with permission of the American College of Surgeons, Chicago, Illinois.
+The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017), published by Springer International Publishing.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.